KalinaBujko/Detective_Game_UE5_Showcase/README.md

-Detective Willson Helberg – Narrative & Gameplay Contribution This repository presents a curated selection of narrative systems, gameplay blueprints, and design samples from Detective Willson Helberg – a narrative-driven detective game developed over 2 years in a 15-person team using Unreal Engine 5.
+## Detective Willson Helberg – Narrative & Gameplay Design Showcase
+This repository presents my personal contributions to the Unreal Engine 5 project Detective Willson Helberg — a branching narrative-driven detective game created over 2 years by a 15-person team.

-My Role – Narrative Systems & Gameplay Design
-As a Narrative Designer & Gameplay Programmer, I was responsible for:
+## My Role: Narrative Designer & Gameplay Programmer
+I was responsible for both storytelling and system design, including:

-Designing branching quest structures with player choice and conditional logic
+Designing quest structures with branching paths, player choices, and conditional outcomes

-Implementing dialogue triggers, journal entries, and in-world storytelling systems

-Creating immersive UI elements reflecting quest progress and emotional states
+Writing in-world documents and interactive lore objects to enrich immersion

-Scripting systemic NPC behaviors and interactions (Blueprints + EQS)
+Scripting narrative logic, NPC behaviors, and world-state changes

+Building the journal system: entry formatting, conditions, and UI implementation

-Adding SFX and feedback loops to enhance emotional storytelling
+Designing UI and player feedback elements tied to narrative progress

-Maintaining collaborative workflow via Perforce

-🗂What’s Included
+Implementing ambient dialogue and sound cues supporting tone and pacing

+Collaborating in Perforce with writers, artists, and designers to ensure narrative consistency

+## Repository Contents
 This repository contains:

-Screenshots and short clips from key scenes

-Blueprint examples of dialogue and quest flow logic
+Screenshots and examples of key narrative moments and systems

-Trigger setups, conditionals, and systemic NPC reactions

-UI widgets for journal entries and player feedback

-Workflow notes and commentary on narrative design decisions
+Blueprints and scripts for quest logic, UI, and interactive storytelling

+Development notes and documentation outlining my process

-Note: As the full project was developed collaboratively via Perforce, only my personal contributions are showcased here.
+Note: This showcase includes only my personal contributions due to team version control in Perforce.

 ##  Video Showcase